leec94/SY0-701-notes/README.md

   - Post exploitation
   - Reporting

+Error Rate vs Sensitivity
+- False Acceptance Rate (FAR): the frequency at which the system admits a person who should not be admitted
+- False Rejection Rate (FRR): the frequency at which the system denies access to an authorized user incorrectly
+- Crossover Error Rate (CER): the sensitivity point at which the FAR and FRR are equal

 ### Security program management and oversight
 - Recovery Time Objective (RTO): the maximum acceptable time allowed for the recovery of a system or process after a disruption.
 It defines the time frame within which critical systems and operations must be restored to normal functionality
-- Recovery Point Objective (RPO): the maximum amount of data that an organization can afford to lose during a disruption.
+- Recovery Point Objective (RPO): the maximum amount of **data** that an organization can afford to lose during a disruption.
 It represents the point in time to which data must be recovered after recovery efforts are initiated
 - Mean Time to Repair (MTTR): the average time it takes to restore a failed system or component to a working state after a disruption.
 It measures the efficiency of the repair process
 - Mean Time Between Failures (MTBF): the average time elapsed between two consecutive failures of a system or component.
-It provides an indication of the system's reliability
+It provides an indication of the system's reliability and uptime

 - Risk appetite: the amount of risk an organization is willing to accept in pursuit of its objectives.
 It's essentially a strategic, high-level view that aligns with the organization's goals and priorities.
 Think of it as the maximum amount of risk an organization is ready to take on overall, considering its strategic objectives and mission.
 Risk appetite is about the broader, overarching risk the organization is willing to accept to achieve its strategic goals.
 - Risk tolerance: more specific and operational.
 It represents the acceptable level of risk exposure for various activities or projects within the organization.
 Risk tolerance is about the specific, measurable levels of risk acceptable in various situations.
 Risk tolerance refers more broadly to an organization's or individual's willingness to take on risk, not the specific predefined level for taking action.